lbain/lucybain/source/blog/2014/11-16-host-vs-native.md

 __What is a user object?__

 This is where I got the most confused.
 The question asks for the difference between __host__ and __native__ objects, which was covered on a few sites.
 However, a couple of sites make a third category: __user__ objects.
 There seems to be some debate about user objects being their own category.
-I'm not sure which side is right so I'm adding a little blurb about them here, but please ignore if it’s not relevant.
+I’m not sure which side is right so I’m adding a little blurb about them here, but please ignore if it’s not relevant.

 User objects are anything the user defines.
 When you create a new object that is not directly a native object, you've made a user object.
 So if you create a new string (`"Hello world"`) you created a native object, but if you create an instance of an object you've defined (`"new Cat()"`) then it’s a user object.